 Our practice uses high power microscopes to enhance the precision of patient care.

 Dentistry is micro-surgery.
-Using a microscope that is similar to the one an ophthalmologist uses enables us to create dental restorations with incredibly precise fit and finish.
+Using a microscope that is similar to the one an ophthalmologist uses enables us to create dental restorations with an incredibly precise fit and finish.

 In addition to allowing precise, close-up work, the microscope directs a beam of light directly on the teeth, minimizing glare for you.